Furmuly/projet-javascript/README.md

 #Grades Calculator

-A small Grades calcuator that allows you to calculate your cfc gradesS
+A Grades calcuator that allows you to calculate your cfc grades